Scam: History

 The shell game dates back at least to ancient Greece.
 William Thompson (1821–1856) was the original "confidence man".
 Thompson was a clumsy swindler who asked his victims to express confidence in him by giving him money or their watch rather than gaining their confidence in a more nuanced way.
 A few people trusted Thompson with their money and watches.
 Thompson was arrested in July 1849.
 Reporting on this arrest, James Houston, a reporter for the New York Herald, publicized Thompson by naming him the "Confidence Man".
 Although Thompson was an unsuccessful scammer, he gained a reputation as a genius operator mostly because Houston's satirical tone was not understood as such.
 The National Police Gazette coined the term "confidence game" a few weeks after Houston first used the name "confidence man".

 Stages

 In Confessions of a Confidence Man, Edward H. Smith lists the "six definite steps or stages of growth" of a confidence game.
 He notes that some steps may be omitted.
-It is also possible some can be done in a different order than below, or carried out simultaneously.
+It is also possible that some can be done in a different order than below, or carried out simultaneously.